Sam at the races with his wife Bridget, his oldest boy Bam, and his CRC Team. Photo // Sven Martin.

 Fatherhood // An interview with Sam Hill

-Earlier this year the mag ran a contest giving someone the chance to fly to Maydena and spend a day riding with Sam.
+Earlier this year the mag ran a contest giving someone the chance to fly to Maydena and spend a day riding with Sam Hill.
 One of the questions we asked on the entry was ‘why you wanted to win the prize?’
 The contest received hundreds of entries and it was really amazing how many people commented that the main reason they wanted to win was actually just to hangout with Sam and chat to him about being a Dad, the father of 3 young boys and a dedicated husband to his awesome wife, and how he’s managed to juggle everything throughout his career of being the most dominant gravity racer of the modern era.

 That curiosity from so many of our readers really resonated with us and so we asked Sam if he’d be up for doing a little interview not just about being ‘Sam Hill the racer’ but rather being ‘Sam Hill the Dad’, and he willingly obliged.